gopala-kr/notebooks/README.md

 > Collection of practical handson jupyter notebooks on bigdata/ml/dl/ds/python-scientific-tools/visualization/various command lines

-Play with these notebooks by launching live server on [binder](https://mybinder.org)
+Play with these notebooks by launching a live server on [binder](https://mybinder.org)

 ----------------